Zelimkhan Yandarbiyev

-Zelimkhan Abdulmuslimovich Yandarbiyev (Яндарбиев Абдулмуслиман-кIант Зелимхан, romanized: Yandarbin Abdulmusliman-khant Zelimxan; Зелимхан Абдулмуслимович Яндарбиев, also spelled Yandarbiev; 12 September 1952 – 13 February 2004) was a Chechen writer and politician, who served as acting president of the breakaway Chechen Republic of Ichkeria between 1996 and 1997.
-Yandarbiyev was deemed by UN a suspected associate of Al-Qaida extremist group, and is the first of Chechen leader to be named part of Al-Qaida terrorist network.
-In 2004, Yandarbiyev was assassinated while in exile in Qatar.
+Zelimkhan Abdulmuslimovich Yandarbiyev (Яндарбиев Абдулмуслиман-кIант Зелимхан, romanized: Yandarbiev Abdulmusliman-khant Zelimxan; Зелимхан Абдулмуслимович Яндарбиев, also spelled Yandarbin; 12 September 1952 – 13 February 2004) was a Chechen writer and politician who was the second president of the Chechen Republic of Ichkeria between 1996 and 1997.
+In 2004, Yandarbiyev was assassinated while he was on a mission to obtain recognition of the Chechen Republic by Qatar.

 Life

-Yandarbiyev was originally a literary scholar, poet, and children's literature writer, having studied at the Maxim Gorky Literature Institute in Moscow and co-founding a clandestine literature club named Prometheus which would eventually get banned by the Soviet authorities.
+Yandarbiyev was originally a literary scholar, poet, and children's literature writer, having studied at the Maxim Gorky Literature Institute in Moscow and co-founding a clandestine literature club which would eventually be banned by the Soviet authorities.

-He later became a leader in the Chechen nationalist movement as the Soviet Union began to collapse.
+Years later, Yandarbiyev became a leader in the Chechen nationalist movement as the Soviet Union began to collapse.
 In July 1989, he founded the Bart (Unity) Party, a democratic party that promoted the unity of Caucasian ethnic groups against Russian imperialism and terrorism.
 In May 1990, he founded and led the Vainakh Democratic Party (VDP), the first Chechen political party, which was committed to an independent Chechnya.
 The VDP initially represented both Chechen and Ingush until their split after Chechnya's declaration of independence from the Russian Soviet Federative Socialist Republic.

 In November 1990, he became the deputy chairman of the newly formed All-National Congress of the Chechen People (NCChP), which was led by Dzhokhar Dudayev and which ousted the Soviet-era leadership.
 With Dudayev, he signed an agreement with Ingush leaders splitting the joint Chechen-Ingush republic in two.
 In the first Chechen parliament, from 1991 to 1993, Yandarbiyev headed the media committee.
 In April 1993 he was appointed as the Vice President of Ichkeria by Dudayev.

-In April 1996, following the assassination of his predecessor Dzhokhar Dudayev, he became the Acting President of Ichikeria.
+In April 1996, following the assassination of his predecessor Dzhokhar Dudayev, he became the Acting President of Ichkeria.
 In late May 1996, Yandarbiyev headed a Chechen delegation that met President of Russia Boris Yeltsin and Prime Minister of Russia Viktor Chernomyrdin for peace talks at the Kremlin that resulted in the signature of a ceasefire agreement on 27 May 1996.

-In 1997, during the signing of the Russian-Chechen Peace Treaty in Moscow, Yandarbiyev famously forced his Russian counterpart President Yeltsin to change seats at a negotiating table so he would be received like a head of sovereign state.
+In 1997, during the signing of the Russian-Chechen Peace Treaty in Moscow, Yandarbiyev famously forced Russian President Yeltsin to change seats at a negotiating table so he would be received like a head of sovereign state.
 Yandarbiyev stood in the presidential election held in Chechnya in February 1997, but was defeated by the Chechen separatist top military leader, General Aslan Maskhadov, getting 10 per cent of the votes and landing third behind Maskhadov and Shamil Basayev.
 Together with Maskhadov, Yandarbiyev took part in signing of the "lasting" peace treaty in Moscow.